Best Cage Size for Continental Giant Rabbit

 Safety-Proofing Your Home for Continental Giant Rabbit

-Safety-proofing for Continental Giant Rabbit is an ongoing process, not a one-time task.
+Safety-proofing for Continental Giant Rabbit is an ongoing process, not an one-time task.
 Start with the critical hazards: toxic household plants (over 700 common plants are toxic to small animals), accessible medications (even a single dropped pill can be dangerous), and unsecured cleaning chemicals.
 For a Very Large (12-25 lbs) small animal like Continental Giant Rabbit, pay special attention to items at their height level that could be pulled down, heavy objects that could fall, and access to countertops or high shelves.
 Electrical cords should be covered or routed out of reach.
 Recheck safety measures every season as household items shift and new hazards emerge.
 Regular safety audits of your Continental Giant Rabbit's environment every few months catch new hazards as household items and arrangements change over time.

 Seasonal Habitat Adjustments for Continental Giant Rabbit

 Adapting your Continental Giant Rabbit's living environment to seasonal changes protects both health and comfort.
 Summer adjustments for a Very Large (12-25 lbs) small animal: increase water availability, add cooling surfaces, ensure the enclosure has adequate airflow, and never expose your Continental Giant Rabbit to direct sun in enclosed spaces.
 Winter modifications: add thermal bedding layers, seal drafts around the enclosure, and maintain consistent indoor temperatures.
-Seasonal parasite prevention affects habitat management too—flea and tick seasons may require more frequent cleaning of your Continental Giant Rabbit's enclosure and resting areas.
+Seasonal parasite prevention affects habitat management too—mite and parasite concernss may require more frequent cleaning of your Continental Giant Rabbit's enclosure and resting areas.
 For Continental Giant Rabbit with moderate exercise needs, adjust indoor enrichment to compensate when weather limits outdoor activities.
 Track how your Continental Giant Rabbit responds to seasonal shifts and maintain a seasonal setup checklist for efficient transitions.